United Kingdom cladding crisis: Scotland

-Minor updates to building safety regulations were presented to the Scottish Parliament in 2023.
+Minor updates to building safety regulations were presented to the Scottish Parliament in 2023, and passed as the Building (Scotland) Amendment Regulations 2023 (SSI 2023/177).

-In 2024, the Housing (Cladding Remediation) (Scotland) Act 2024 was passed by the Scottish Parliament to remediate those who live in buildings with cladding.
+In 2024, the Housing (Cladding Remediation) (Scotland) Act 2024 (asp 7) was passed by the Scottish Parliament to remediate those who live in buildings with cladding.

 Wales

-Updates to building safety regulations were presented to the National Assembly for Wales (in 2019) and the Senedd (in 2022).
+Updates to building safety regulations were presented to the National Assembly for Wales – the Building (Amendment) (Wales) Regulations 2019 (SI 2019/1499) – and the Senedd – the Building (Amendment) (Wales) Regulations 2022 (SI 2022/564).

 Northern Ireland

 A series of recommendations regarding building regulations were described in a report to the Department for Communities.